SoroushGReza/Quiz/README.md

 CSS - https://jigsaw.w3.org/css-validator/ <br>
 JavaScript - https://esprima.org/demo/validate.html<br>

-All warnings and errors, checked and resolved.
+All errors, checked and resolved.

 ## Testing User Stories <br>

 🔲 As a user, I want to be able to navigate through the page.<br>
 ☑️ The page is a simple interactive Quiz for beginner level programmers.
 When the page loads, at the header of the page you see a big "QUIZ" logo, a text in the that provides the knowledge of what the quiz is about.  <br><br>

+🔲 As a user, I want to be able to find instruction on how to play. <br>
+☑️ When pressing the "Instructions" button in the header, the content of it shows how the game is played, and what the rules are for passing / failing the quiz. <br><br>

 🔲 As a user, I want to be able to start the quiz.<br>
 ☑️ A big "Start Quiz" button is seen on the page, that makes is easy to start the quiz right away.<br><br>